streamroot/integration-samples/mesh/android/ExoPlayerMeshJava/README.md

 It is the component in charge of the interactions between the player and the SDK.
 It monitors Quality of Service (QoS) metrics and allows the SDK to behave accordingly.

+To feed the SDK properly, this class has to meet the following requirements:
+* The `playerError()` method must be called whenever an error occurs.
+* The `playerFrameDrop()` method must be called when a frame is dropped.
+* The `playerStateChange()` method must be notified of each player state change.
+* The `playerTrackSwitch()` method must be called when the player changes the current track.
+* The `playbackTime()` method should return the current playback time since the beginning in milliseconds.
+* The `bufferHealth()` should return the duration it is possible to play starting from the playback position using what has been buffered.
+* The `bufferTarget()` should return the target duration the player tries to have buffered at any time.
+* The `setBufferTarget(target: Double)` should set the target duration the player should try to have buffered at any time.
+* The `setEstimatedBandwidth(bps: Long?)` should force the bandwidth estimate of the player to the given value.
+* The `setBandwidthDriver(driver: Driver)` should set who is the driver for the bandwidth estimate between the SDK and the player.

-When integrating the SDK, you are free to implement this component but we provide an implementation example for ExoPlayer in [ExoPlayerMeshJava](app/src/main/java/io/streamroot/ctl/delivery/client/mesh/exoplayermesh/PlayerInteractor.java).
+When integrating the SDK, you are free to implement this component but we provide an implementation example that satisifies these requirements for ExoPlayer in [ExoPlayerMeshJava](app/src/main/java/io/streamroot/ctl/delivery/client/mesh/exoplayermesh/PlayerInteractor.java).

 ### 3. Instantiate a `LumenDeliveryClient`